bit-man14/Workshop3/README.md

 # Workshop3
-first web app
+My first web application - CRUD type.
+No frontend so far.

-start with index.html in webapp/user
+Start with index.html in webapp/user